How to Run a Successful Marketing Campaign

 2) Set Your Marketing Campaign Objective and Parameters

 What do you want your campaign to achieve?
 That's the objective.
 You want to be a specific as possible.
 Not just, "I want more sales," but how many and of what product or service?

 You can think of parameters as the details of the marketing objective.
 Time is the most common parameter that needs to be included as marketing campaigns lose their effectiveness over time.
 (Even Tony the Tiger had to be retired eventually.)

-So a common marketing campaign objective formula is: what will be achieved + how long will the marketing campaign run?
+A common marketing campaign objective formula equals: what will be achieved + how long will the marketing campaign run?

-For example: Sales of face beauty marks will increase 50% in three months.
+For example, sales of face beauty marks will increase by 50% in three months.
 Or sales of travel services will increase 15% over the next eight weeks.

 What metrics are you going to use?
 How will you tell if your marketing campaign has succeeded or not?
 Obviously, if you have a marketing objective such as "Sales of face beauty marks will increase 50% in three months" the metric you're going to use to measure the success of your marketing campaign is the number of sales made over the three month period.
 But the number of sales may not be an appropriate metric at all if your marketing objective is to increase the awareness of your brand or to improve your website's search engine page ranking.

 Don't forget to establish or note a baseline for whatever metric you've chosen; you'll need it to measure your progress.

 How much money you have to spend on your campaign will greatly affect the marketing strategies you choose so you need to set the marketing budget first.
 Obviously, a Superbowl TV ad is much more costly than an ad on local television or on social media.